Google's mobile-first index has rolled out, prioritizing mobile-friendly websites.

 In the meantime, using font size 14 at a minimum across your site should save you (and your users) a lot of headaches.

 For Google to consider your site fully mobile-friendly, it wants to see the same content (and links!) on both mobile and desktop.
 This is what Yoast calls ‘mobile parity’.
 This can be hard to pull off if, in order to make your site responsive, you’ve had to hide or redirect certain parts of your layout, but with a bit of work it can be done.

 Take a look at Yoast’s article on mobile parity to make sure that you’re executing mobile-responsiveness in a way that’s going to satiate the gods at Google.

 So you know I said you could rest after you’d considered and acted on these five points?
 Please accept my apologies for that little white lie.

 As with everything digital, you need to be continually testing.
 Especially for those with larger sites with content produced and published on a regular basis, you’re going to come up against edge cases; unique pages that just don’t translate well to mobile.

 Whether you’re dealing with a complex table, a large image, or just a whole ton of content that’s hard to navigate, in order for that page to rank in the mobile-first world you need a solution that’s going to present the same content to both desktop and mobile users in a way that doesn’t compromise the mobile experience.

 Has your site been affected by the mobile-first index?

 It’s still early days, as this large batch of mobile-first indexing only got rolled out this week, but let us know if you’ve noticed any large changes in mobile rankings and traffic recently.

-For an easy way to check local rankings for multiple location sites, on mobile and desktop, check out BrightLocal’s Local Search Rank Checker tool.
+For an easy way to check local rankings for multiple location sites, on mobile and desktop, check out BrightLocal’s Local Rank Tracker tool.